 Opiate Addiction Treatment at Allure Detox

-If you or a loved one are in need to get off opiates and back to living, Allure Detox is here for you.
+If you or a loved one need to get off opiates and back to living, Allure Detox is here for you.
 If you are ready to take the next step in your path to recovery, we at Allure Detox can help.
 Allure Detox exists to help patients stop using drugs and alcohol safely.
 Unlike many facilities, Allure’s detox center treats addiction as a disease.
 Our team of specially trained physicians and nurses is committed to helping addicts and alcoholics achieve lasting recovery.